A Unified Dissertation on Bearing Rigidity Theory: Bearing Rigidity: Definitions and Properties

-\Fig~\ref{MainDef:fig:BR_Inclusions} provides a graphical interpretation of condition~\eqref{MainDef:eq:BR_condition} highlighting the relation between the sets $\setEquivalence{\config}, \setCongruence{\config}$ and $\setNeigh{\config}$.
-The requirement of ``closeness'' in the configurations space is missed in \Def~\ref{MainDef:def:GBR} of global bearing rigidity.
+Figure~\ref{MainDef:fig:BR_Inclusions} provides a graphical interpretation of condition~\eqref{MainDef:eq:BR_condition} highlighting the relation between the sets $\setEquivalence{\config}, \setCongruence{\config}$ and $\setNeigh{\config}$.
+The {existence of a neighborhood} in the configurations space is {not present} in {Definition}~\ref{MainDef:def:GBR} of global bearing rigidity.
 As a consequence, this property results to be stronger than the previous one as proved in the next theorem.